Soloman Sprecher von Bernegg: Education and early military service

 Subsequently, Sprecher commanded the Austrian garrison at Breslau in 1757.
 Shortly after the Battle of Leuthen, the garrison was augmented with Austrian troops, and subsequently besieged by Frederick the Great and his army on 7 December 1757.
 After approximately two weeks of bombardment, resulting in enormous hardship on the Allied troops within, the garrison surrendered to the Prussians.
-A court assembled to consider the terms of his capitulation ended with complete exoneration for his actions, and the Empress promoted to him field marshal.
+A court assembled to consider the terms of his capitulation ended with complete exoneration for his actions, and the Empress promoted him to Feldzeugmeister.
 On the way to take command of the Austrian army corps destined to fight in Saxony, he became ill on his way to Prague, and died in Aussig.

 His name is sometimes spelled Salmon or Saloman.
-Some sources mis-identify the commander of Breslau as Johann Andreas Sprecher von Bernegg (1702–1765), but this was his younger brother.
+Some sources misidentify the commander of Breslau as Johann Andreas Sprecher von Bernegg (1702–1765), but this was his younger brother.